-The P6 tool holds the integration master schedule for the Rubin project where two sets of milestones are defined for SIT-Com: Level 2 (L2) and Level 3 (L3).
-Each L2 and L3 milestone is achieved when the list of associated stories, which are generally grouped into Epics, are completed.
-This is further discussed in section 3.
-Both L2 and L3 milestones are to be reported on weekly at the SIT-Com leadership meetings, especially if delays/blockers are encountered, in which case the impact on the schedule/cost/performance may need to be elevated to the project management level.
+The P6 tool defined two sets of milestones for SITCom, Level 2 (L2) and Level 3 (L3).
+Each milestone is reached when the list of associated activities is completed.
+Both L2 and L3 milestones will be reported on weekly at the SITCom leadership meetings, especially if delays/blockers are encountered, in which case the impact on the schedule/cost/performance might need to be elevated.

-2.1.2 Planned Activities not linked to a milestone
+2.1.2 Planned activities not linked to a milestone

-The workflow, tickets types and review processes are similar to the milestone tracking use case, except that the work itself is not tied to a milestone, and therefore not tracked at the project level.
-Planned activities not linked to a milestone can be grouped into epics and/or individual stories, depending on the nature of the task.
+The tickets types and processes are similar to the milestone tracking use case, except that it would start at the Epics level or the Story level, depending on the nature of the task.